google/turbinia/docs/user/install-gke-celery.md

   [Google Cloud Console](https://console.cloud.google.com).
 - Determine which GCP zone and region that you wish to deploy Turbinia into.
 - Review the `.clusterconfig` config file and please update any of the default values if necessary based on requirements.
-- Deploy Turbinia through the following command
+- Deploy Turbinia through the following command:
   - `./k8s/tools/deploy-celery-gke.sh`
-- The deployment script will automatically enable GCP APIs, create the cluster and GCP resources then deploy Turbinia to the cluster.
-At the end of the run, you should have a fully functioning Turbinia environment within GKE to use.
+- Turbinia will only be accessible within the cluster, please see [install-gke-external](install-gke-external.md) for instructions on exposing Turbinia externally or see section below for making requests through port forwarding.

 **Follow these steps to destroy the Turbinia GKE environment.**